henryhao1991/ROMS_Report/ROMS_Report.md

 ###Simple Nudging

-The equations for simple nudging method are as follows.
+The equation for simple nudging method is as follows.

 \[
-x_o = F_{x_o}(\vec{x}) + g (y - x)
+\frac{dx_a}{dt} = F_a(x(t))+g_l(t)(y(t)-x(t))\delta_{al}
 \]
-\[
-x_u = F_{x_u}(\vec{x})
-\]

-In the equations, $x_o$ and $x_u$ are the observed variable and unobserved variables respectively. y is the observed data, and g is the nudging coefficient.
+In the equations, subscripts a and l mean all variables and unobserved variables respectively. y is the observed data, and $g_l$ is the nudging coefficient. $\delta_{al}$ implies that we are only nudging the observed variables.

-In this method, the nudging coefficient g will modify the nudging strength and thus control the conditional Lyapunov exponent.
+In this method, the nudging coefficient $g_l$ will modify the nudging strength and thus control the conditional Lyapunov exponent.
 If the largest Lyapunov exponent is smaller than zero in the system, all the unstable dimensions are constrained and, as a result, all the variables will be "nudged" to the right trojectory.

 In order to constrain all the unstable dimensions, a minimum percentage of data is required to be observed.
 This is one of the question we would like to solve with ROMS: How many variables do we need to measure, to get a good prediction, or in other word, to constrain all the unstable dimensions?